 5. Meet the people: Culture & nightlife

-The most famous Bajan might be Rihanna, but you’re bound to remember more than one friendly face after your visit as the island is renown for its warmth and hospitality.
+The most famous Bajan might be Rihanna, but you’re bound to remember more than one friendly face after your visit.
+The island is renowned for its warmth and hospitality.

 On our list of essential Bajan experiences: discovering what liming is all about.
 What’s liming?
 For people here, it’s unwinding, letting go and having a great time.
 Experience what it really means for yourself and lime like a local around the nightlife hotspots of St. Lawrence Gap, Harbour Lights, or Second Street in Holetown.